 Generally, each class of debtors described above should be paid in full before moving on to the next class of debtors.
 If there are not enough assets to pay all of the secured creditors, for example, then the unsecured creditors will not be able to recover any money for the debts owed to them.

+Do you know which creditor to pay first if you are administering a California, if estate has multiple creditors?
+Find out more info here.
 In order to avoid reopening a closed estate later and running into other potential problems, it is important to be sure that you are making the right decisions now with regard to satisfying estate debt.
 Please read our related links and call us today if you have questions about how to pay the debts of the California estate that you are administering.